 Modelling and Counting

-Initially, students usually need to model the facts using their fingers or objects.
-In the case of multiplication, students model these operations with objects, tallies, or drawings to represent objects organized in groups and then count these objects to find an answer.
+Initially, students usually need to model the facts using their fingers or concrete materials.
+In the case of multiplication, students model these operations with concrete materials, tallies, or drawings that represent objects organized into groups.
+They often then count these objects to find an answer.
 Students use these models to find a solution to problems such as "Three bowls contain apples.
 Each bowl contains 5 apples.
 How many apples are there in total?".
 Students can draw the bowls and count the apples drawn to determine the total number of apples.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 12.

-To address multiplication, students need to understand other mathematical concepts.
+To understand multiplication, students need to make connections to other mathematical concepts.
 In particular, students need to know that multiplication can be interpreted as repeated addition.
 Students also need to be able to create groups or sets of equal size.

 Effect of Operations